-PETSc algebraic solvers now run on GPU systems from NVIDIA and AMD.
+PETSc algebraic solvers run on GPU systems from NVIDIA using CUDA, and AMD and Intel using OpenCL via ViennaCL.
 This sometimes provides an alternative high-performance, low-cost solution technique.

-We recommend working with petsc master (git branch) if you wish to work witht his feature.WARNING: Using GPUs effectively is difficult!
+You must use petsc main (git branch) for GPUs, do not install the current release.WARNING: Using GPUs effectively is difficult!
 You must be dedicated and willing to get into the guts of GPU usage if you are serious about using GPUs.

 - Installing PETSc to use NVIDIA GPUs (CUDA)